lucaschirruINAF/SRT-Documentation/antenna.rst

 Data quicklook
 ==============

-Information about a data quicklook will be inserted here.
+Information about a data quicklook will be inserted here very soon.

 Data conversion
 ===============